cartrawler/cartrawler.github.io/docs/ios/standalone/propertyDescriptions.md

   <dt>dropOffLocationID</dt><dd> An OTA Location ID for drop-off location.</dd>
   <dt>pinnedVehicleID</dt><dd> A refId to highlight and pin a vehicle to the top of the list.
 Returned by the abandonment deep link.</dd>
   <dt>passengers</dt><dd> An Array of Passengers, the first one will be the main passenger.</dd>
-  <dt>delegate</dt><dd> A delegate to receive reservation details after the payment, as well as other callbacks</dd>
+  <dt>delegate</dt><dd> A delegate to receive reservation details after the payment, as well as other callbacks.</dd>
   <dt>loyaltyRegex</dt><dd> A regular expression to validate loyalty number field.
 Example: ^[A-Za-z0-9]{6, }$</dd>
   <dt>customCashTreatment</dt><dd> A boolean used in the SDK as the main toggle to display enhanced cash voucher merchandising throughout the booking flow.</dd>
   <dt>promotionCode</dt><dd> A string used by the SDK to toggle the display of and prepopulate the promotion code field on the search form.</dd>
   <dd><b>Note: To display the field and prepopulate it, please provide a string.
-To display the field without a prepopulated code please provide an empty string.</b></dd>
+To display the field without a pre-populated code please provide an empty string.</b></dd>
 </dl>